Gil Ofarim: Star of David libel case

-In October 2021, Ofarim attracted international attention through a video he posted on Instagram and titled “Antisemitismus in Deutschland 2021” (Antisemitism in Germany 2021), in which he spoke about experiencing pain and embarrassment from antisemitic treatment while checking in at the Leipzig Westin hotel.
-Ofarim said that he was told to put away his Star of David pendant by a manager, otherwise they would not check him in.
-His Instagram video was shared widely, also by the American Jewish Congress, which then started an online petition calling the hotel owner, Marriott, to apologize and educate its employees about antisemitism.
-On October 5, about 600 people congregated in front of the hotel to protest antisemitism.
+In October 2021, Ofarim attracted international attention through a video he posted on Instagram and titled “Antisemitismus in Deutschland 2021” (Antisemitism in Germany 2021), in which he accused the Leipzig Westin hotel of subjecting him to antisemitic treatment while checking in.
+Ofarim claimed in apparent distress that a manager had told him to put away his Star of David pendant, or he would not be allowed to check in.
+His Instagram video was shared widely, including by the American Jewish Congress, which started an online petition calling on the hotel owner, Marriott, to apologize and educate its employees about antisemitism.
+On October 5, about 600 people gathered at the hotel to protest antisemitism.

-Later, the statements by Ofarim were contradicted by two hotel employees and three guests, and according to closed-circuit television recordings, Ofarim did not wear a visible neck chain during the time in question.
-Confronted with the footage, Ofarim then explained that the exclamation came from behind, and that it was not about the star or the chain, but “about something far bigger.” as he told he was recognized as he appeared in television.
-Ofarim claimed the hotel did not release the whole footage.
-Five witnesses furthermore mentioned during a police investigation that Ofarim had used swearwords against the hotel while in the lobby, threatening staff to "post an Instagram video that will go viral".
-Ofarim did not respond to an inquiry made by Die Zeit investigating whether Ofarim blackmailed the employee.
+Later, two hotel employees and three guests contradicted the statements by Ofarim, and closed-circuit television recordings showed that Ofarim had not worn a visible necklace during the supposed incident.
+Confronted with the footage, Ofarim claimed that the exclamation had come from behind, and the incident was not about the necklace but "about something far bigger", as he said he often wore the pendant on television and had been recognised.
+Ofarim also claimed the hotel had not released the whole footage.
+Five witnesses said in a police investigation that Ofarim had used swearwords against the hotel while in the lobby and threatened to "post an Instagram video that will go viral".

-In March 2022, the German Public Prosecutor's Office discontinued proceedings against the hotel employee and brought charges against Ofarim for libel and false suspicion.
+In March 2022, the German Public Prosecutor's Office discontinued proceedings against the hotel manager, and brought charges against Ofarim for libel and false suspicion.

+During the trial, witnesses testified that the hotel's booking system had malfunctioned that day, so guests had to wait to be manually checked in, except regular guests whose cards were already prepared.
+Ofarim was angry that other guests were checked in before him; after a 20-minute wait, he complained indignantly and threatened to use his social media audience to insult the hotel to the world.
+In response, the manager decided Ofarim could not check in unless he apologised, after which Ofarim left the hotel and recorded the video falsely accusing the hotel of antisemitism.
+The hotel manager testified that the false accusations against him had led to death threats, and that he and his partner had to be taken to a secure location.

-On November 28, 2023, on the 6th day of the trial, Ofarim confessed that he had made up the two year lasting allegations against the hotel employee and apologized to the hotel manager, who accepted Ofarim's apology.
-The proceedings against Ofarim were discontinued on the condition that he pay an amount of 5,000 euros (a total of 10,000 euros) each to the Jewish Community of Leipzig and the memorial and educational center - House of the Wannsee Conference.
-The court justified the discontinuation of the proceedings by explaining that the hotel manager had been vindicated more effectively by Ofarim's apology than would have been possible through a verdict.
+On November 28, 2023, on the 6th day of the trial, Ofarim confessed that he had fabricated the allegations against the hotel manager and apologized to him; the hotel manager accepted Ofarim's apology.
+The proceedings against Ofarim were discontinued on the condition that he pay 5,000 euros each to the Jewish Community of Leipzig and the House of the Wannsee Conference, a memorial and educational center (10,000 euros in total).
+Ofarim also had to pay an undisclosed sum to the manager as compensation.
+The court justified the discontinuation of the trial by explaining that the hotel manager had been vindicated more effectively by Ofarim's apology than would have been possible through a verdict.